Hussainflr/Awesome-Large-Scale-Aerial-Scene-Synthesis/README.md

 # Awesome Large Scale Aerial Scene Syntheis

-In this repo I'm going to maintain the list of papers related to Large Scale Aerial Scene Syntheis.
+In this repo, I'm going to maintain the list of papers related to Large Scale Aerial Scene Syntheis.
 Specially, I'm going to cover NeRF relevant papers.

 ## Papers